jboynyc/textnets/README.rst

 __ https://doi.org/10.1073/pnas.1607151113

+This is a Python implementation of `Chris Bail's textnets package for R`_.
+It is free software under the terms of the GNU General Public License v3.

+.. _`Chris Bail's textnets package for R`: https://github.com/cbail/textnets/

 Features
 --------

-The library builds on the state-of-the-art library `spacy`_ for natural-language processing and `igraph`_ for network analysis.
+**textnets** builds on the state-of-the-art library `spacy`_ for natural-language processing and `igraph`_ for network analysis.
 It uses the `Leiden algorithm`_ for community detection, which is able to perform community detection on the bipartite (word–group) network. **textnets** seamlessly